I am Sang

 BetterTouchTool (BTT) is a tool that allows you to customize various input devices.

 With BTT, I open applications and run shell scripts and AppleScripts using keyboard shortcuts.
-MacBook feels broken to me without BTT.
+A MacBook feels broken to me without it.

 You can find more use cases in this Reddit post:

-Alfred is an application launcher and productivity application.
+Alfred is an application launcher and productivity tool.

-I use this to launch applications, search things, and run shell commands.
+I use it to launch applications, search things, and run shell commands.

-vim is not an easy application since it requires lots of time investment, but it's worth the investment if you think you'll use your laptop for a long time.
+Vim is not an easy application since it requires lots of time investment, but it's worth it if you plan to use your laptop for a long time.

-If you couldn’t start vim due to its steep learning curve, using vim plugins in your editor or IDE can be a good start.
+If you haven’t started using Vim due to its steep learning curve, trying Vim plugins in your editor or IDE can be a good start.

-Once you get used to vim key mappings, you'll be surprised by the number of applications that support vim key mappings.
+Once you get used to Vim key mappings, you'll be surprised by how many applications support them.

 Once you get used to shell scripts and command line tools, you can ditch many applications that require you to use the mouse.